-The main exception to this, of course, is the Micro Four Thirds mirrorless format.
-As of April 2015, there are more than 70 native lenses available, the bulk of which are manufactured by Olympus and Panasonic (the companies behind the Micro Four Thirds format).
-Lenses from third party manufacturers like Sigma, Tamron, and Rokinon/Samyang have helped fill in gaps left by the lack of native mirrorless lenses.
+The main exception to this, of course, is the Micro Four Thirds mirrorless format that have more than 70 native lenses available, the bulk of which are manufactured by Olympus and Panasonic (the companies behind the Micro Four Thirds format).
+Lenses from third-party manufacturers like Sigma, Tamron, and Rokinon/Samyang have helped fill in gaps left by the lack of native mirrorless lenses.
 Mirrorless cameras are also easily adapted to fit virtually any manual focus legacy lens.

 The ability to shoot video is a standard feature on any camera these days.
 Mirrorless cameras tend to be a better option for those looking for fast and accurate focusing/tracking in video mode (mirrorless cameras are sometimes spoken of as video cameras with the ability to do still shots).
-Comparatively few DSLRs are equipped with the means — namely, on-sensor phase detection points — to challenge mirrorless systems in this area.
-Furthermore, while both mirrorless and DSLRs are capable of broadcast quality/HD video, newer 4K/Ultra HD are currently far more likely to be found in mirrorless bodies.
+Comparatively few DSLRs are equipped with the means — namely, on-sensor phase-detection points — to challenge mirrorless systems in this area.
+Furthermore, while both mirrorless and DSLRs are capable of broadcast quality/HD video, newer 4K/Ultra HD is currently far more likely to be found in mirrorless bodies.
 Canon’s 1D C, released in 2013, became the first DSLR to incorporate 4K resolution.

 The Bottom Line